 Fat Transfer Surgery

 Transferring the patient’s own fat cells is an excellent process whereby deep facial deformities, such as dips in the facial contours, facial irregularities and asymmetry can be reduced.
 It is also possible to use Facial Fat Transfer to combat certain appearances of facial aging, such as sunken cheeks or depressions.

-The Fat Transfer Surgery is known as autologous fat transplanation or microlipoinjection.
+The Fat Transfer Surgery is known as autologous fat transplantation or microlipoinjection (micro-lipo-injection).
 The first step is aspirating (extracting) fat for injection from the patient’s abdomen, buttocks, or certain parts of the thighs.
 Dr. Chugay makes sure that the aspirated fat has soft texture, as using harder fat (such as fat found on the back or legs) will not contour well on the patient’s face.
 The fat is then injected underneath the facial skin according to the desired contour with some overfilling.

 Why is Overfilling Necessary?